Average Rent Prices in Minneapolis

 How does Minneapolis compare to other midwest cities?

-Among midwestern cities in our database, Minneapolis ranks on the higher end for rent prices.
+Among midwestern cities in our database, Minneapolis ranks near the middle for rent prices.
 Nearby alternatives include St. Paul and Eau Claire.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Minneapolis?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Minneapolis where prices are already elevated.
+This applies in any market, but it's especially costly in Minneapolis where even small mistakes can erode the savings you'd otherwise enjoy.